trouser5nake/IslandSimulation/README.md

 starve to death or be eaten.

 Mandatory part of the task:
-Hierarchy of Animals (OOP)
+Hierarchy of Animals (OOP),
-Animal behavior
+Animal behavior,
-Multithreading
+Multithreading,
-Statistics on the state of the island on each clock cycle (in the console)
+Statistics on the state of the island on each clock cycle (in the console).

-When creating the program, the following were used: abstract classes interfaces annotations enums factory pattern multithreading
+When creating the program, the following were used: abstract classes, interfaces, annotations, enums, factory pattern, multithreading.